Chautala, Sirsa

-Chautala is a village in Dabwali Mandal, Sirsa district in Haryana.
-Former Haryana chief ministers Devi Lal and Om Prakash Chautala comes from this village, where his ancestors settled in 1919.
+Chautala is a village, near Sirsa in Dabwali Mandal, Sirsa district in Haryana, India.
+Chaudhary Devi Lal, former deputy prime minister of India belonged to this village, as their ancestors settled here 1919.

+Omparkash Chautala, former five term chief minister of Haryana, was the first person in the family of Devi Lal, who started using this village name (Chautala) as their surname, although they belongs to the Sihag clan of Hindu Jats.

 Village has a hospital, an industrial training institute, government senior secondary schools for boys and girls, a private secondary school named Sheetal High School, two stadiums and two banks.